kc0buk/java-crudyorders/README.md

 ## Instructions

 * [x] Please fork and clone this repository.
 Copy your solution from part 2 into this repository.
 Your solution from part 2 is the starting point for part 3.
 If your part 2 did not reach MVP, please check with your TL group leader about your options.
 Regularly commit and push your code as appropriate.
+* [x] Submit pull request. (https://github.com/kc0buk/java-crudyorders/pull/1)

 Expose the following endpoints

-* [ ]  POST /customers/customer - Adds a new customer including any new orders
+* [x]  POST /customers/customer - Adds a new customer including any new orders
-* [ ]  PUT /customers/customer/{custcode} - completely replaces the customer record including associated orders with the provided data
+* [x]  PUT /customers/customer/{custcode} - completely replaces the customer record including associated orders with the provided data
-* [ ]  PATCH /customers/customer/{custcode} - updates customers with the new data.
+* [x]  PATCH /customers/customer/{custcode} - updates customers with the new data.
 Only the new data is to be sent from the frontend client.
-* [ ]  DELETE /customers/customer/{custcode} - Deletes the given customer including any associated orders
+* [x]  DELETE /customers/customer/{custcode} - Deletes the given customer including any associated orders

-* [ ]  POST /orders/order - adds a new order to an existing customer
+* [x]  POST /orders/order - adds a new order to an existing customer
-* [ ]  PUT /orders/order/{ordernum} - completely replaces the given order record
+* [x]  PUT /orders/order/{ordernum} - completely replaces the given order record
-* [ ]  DELETE /orders/order/{ordername} - deletes the given order
+* [x]  DELETE /orders/order/{ordername} - deletes the given order

 ### Stretch Goal

-* [ ] Rename your project and associated packages and files from orders, or what you called your orders, to crudyorders, or what you would like to call your crudyorders project.
+* [x] Rename your project and associated packages and files from orders, or what you called your orders, to crudyorders, or what you would like to call your crudyorders project.
 * [ ] DELETE /agents/unassigned/{agentcode} - Deletes an agent if they are not assigned to a customer

 ### MVP Testing